 In addition to its report on PHI breaches, OCR released a report regarding complaints alleging Health Insurance Portability and Accountability Act (HIPAA) violations.
 In this second report, OCR noted that it received 77,190 such complaints.
 OCR stated that by the end of the 2012 calendar year, it resolved approximately 91% of the complaints.
 Among those resolved, OCR noted that 42,793 of the allegations did not warrant enforcement of the HIPAA Rules.
 With that said, of all the investigated complaints between 2003 and 2012, OCR resolved 18,559 of them by providing technical assistance to resolve compliance problems and requiring covered entities to take corrective action.
 However, in 8,907 complaints, OCR found no HIPAA violations.

-Since the inception of the HIPAA Privacy and Security Rules in 1996, Wachler & Associates has counseled providers and other covered entities of all sizes in HIPAA compliance.
-In order to attain compliance, providers should update security policies and procedures, business associate agreements, privacy policies and procedures, and HIPAA privacy notices.
-In addition, all employees should receive ongoing training in HIPAA compliance.
-If your entity does not already have these procedures in place, Wachler & Associates can help you implement these important compliance measures.
-If you have any questions or require assistance developing and implementing a HIPAA compliance plan for your organization, please contact an experienced healthcare attorney at 248-544-0888 or at email@example.com.
+Since the enactment of the HIPAA Privacy and Security Rules, Wachler & Associates has counseled covered entities in HIPAA compliance.
+To ensure they are compliant, covered entities and business associates should update security policies and procedures and provide ongoing employee HIPAA compliance training.
+Wachler & Associates can assist you in implementing these protections.
+If you have any questions or require assistance developing and implementing a compliance plan for your entity, please contact an experienced healthcare attorney at 248-544-0888.